rynpsc/accordion/README.md

 - Type: `string`

+### header

+The element with the associated `data-for` attribute.

+- Type: HTMLElement

+### button

+The button that controls the opening and closing of the associated panel.

+- Type: `HTMLButtonElement`

 ### panel

-The element that controls the opening and closing of the associated panel.
+The element associated with the control.

 - Type: `HTMLElement`

-### control

-The element associated with the control.

-- Type: `HTMLButtonElement`

 ### active